-This bundle comes with a free lunch bag, divider, chopstick and utensils as well as fun lunch box notes, all at a price of $22.
+This bundle comes with a free lunch bag, dividers, chopsticks, and utensils as well as fun lunch box notes, all at a price of $22.

 Despite the budget-friendly price, the bento box has a high-end, modern and minimalist look.
 It has been reviewed to be best overall thanks to its stylish appearance and functionality.
 It includes two 20-ounce containers which you can pick in either black or white.

 The bento box is leakproof and airtight, with silicone sealed lids and ventilation caps, to ensure your food remains fresh and in place.
-Furthermore, it is freezer, microwave and dishwasher safe.
+Furthermore, it is freezer, microwave, and dishwasher safe.
 They would be great for the delivery of delicious homecooked meals!

-This product is available for a price between $25 to $40.
-Parents usually seek for a sturdy lunch container for their children; one that is leakproof is even better.
-Bentgo’s Kids’ Lunch Box is perfect for parents everywhere.
+This product is priced between $25 to $40.
+Parents usually seek a sturdy lunch container for their children.
+One that is leakproof is even better and this recommendation is perfect for parents everywhere.

 This is because the bento-style lunch box has five leakproof compartments, thanks to a rubberized seal the prevents any leaking both between compartments and out of the box itself.
 For added protection, the lunch box has rubber edges in case the child drops it, keeping it safe from severe dents or scratches.